Symbiota Data Fields

 See Darwin Core's disposition

-Occurrence Id: This is the Global Unique Identification (GUID) for the specimen.
+Occurrence ID: This is the Global Unique Identification (GUID) for the specimen.
 This identification code should be stable and uniquely identify the specimen relative to all other specimens within the world.
+If your collection is set to have occurrenceIDs/GUIDs generated by the portal (this is the suggested setting for all live-managed collections), this field will appear blank in the occurrence editor form.
+To view the occurrenceID value associated with your specimen, click the Public Display link at the top of the page.

 Ex: 000866d2-c177-4648-a200-ead4007051b9, urn:catalog:UWBM:Bird:89776